metantonio/portable-python/Readme.md

 Link for [Python versions](https://www.python.org/downloads/windows/)

-If you defise to change the destination folder, use the terminal with the `destination` argument:
+If you desire to change the destination folder, use the terminal with the `destination` argument:

 ```powershell
 .\portablepython3-11-9.ps1 -destination "C:\new-path\PortablePython\"